pygpc-polynomial-chaos/pygpc/README.md

 ```
 pip install cmake
 ```
-For the installation of the CUDA-toolkit please refer to the this [website](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
+For the installation of the CUDA-toolkit, please refer to this [website](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
 If CMake and the CUDA-toolkit are installed on your machine you can build the extension with:
 ```
 python build_pygpc_extensions_cuda.py
 ```

 **Troubleshooting for OSX:**
-On a mac you need GCC to install pygpc.
+On a Mac you need GCC to install pygpc.
 If you are using the `brew` package manager you can simply run:
 ```
 brew install gcc libomp
 ```